Please sign this petition to help close the Greater Vancouver Zoo.

-On November 4, 2012 12-year-old giraffe named 'Jafari' was found dead inside his 'heated' barn.
+In November 2012, 12-year-old giraffe named 'Jafari' was found dead inside his 'heated' barn.
 He had no apparent previous health conditions.

 Also in 2011 the Zoo was forced to put down an 18-year-old African lion after an inoperable tumour was found in his chest.

-On May 31, 2006, the Crown Counsel of British Columbia laid formal charges against the Greater Vancouver Zoo, in accordance with the Prevention of Cruelty to Animals Act, for failing to provide adequate facilities for a baby hippo acquired in October 2004.
-"Hazina" the baby hippo that found fame after appearing in a Telus Christmas advertising campaign, spent 21 months living indoors secluded from the public in a concrete pen and spent her days in an 8 foot by 8 foot pool.
+In August 2008, a four-year-old boy was landed on by a Harris Hawk.
+According to the zoo's spokesperson, the hawk mistook the boy's head for a perch.
+However, questions have been raised as to what motivated the bird to leap off the lure and fly towards the boy.On May 31, 2006, the Crown Counsel of British Columbia laid formal charges against the Greater Vancouver Zoo, in accordance with the Prevention of Cruelty to Animals Act, for failing to provide adequate facilities for a baby hippo acquired in October 2004.
+"Hazina" the baby hippo that found fame after appearing in a TELUS Christmas advertising campaign, spent 21 months living indoors secluded from the public in a concrete pen and spent her days in an 8 foot by 8 foot pool.
 This was the first case of a major Canadian zoo being charged with cruelty to animals.
 However, in January 2007, the case was stayed, as crown counsel believed, with the opening of a new habitat for hippos, that it was no longer in the public interest.
-This was not seen as vindication for the Greater Vancouver Zoo nor a statement that charges were unjustified.
-The zoo eventually lost its Canadian Association of Zoos and Aquariums accreditation over this incident for two years.
+The zoo lost its Canadian Association of Zoos and Aquariums accreditation over this incident for two years.

 By 2003, few improvements had been made.
 Recommendations were made to the zoo, including gradually moving away from its current function of a zoo and becoming a sanctuary for native species; however, the zoo refused as they wanted to carry on displaying exotic species.

-Vancouver's lack of sunlight, increasingly cold and damp winters is not an acceptable climate for exotic animals accustomed to living in a desert environment.
+Vancouver's lack of sunlight, increasingly cold and damp winters is not an appropriate climate for exotic animals accustomed to living in a desert environment.
 Clearly this is evident in the amount of preventable animal neglect cases and deaths.

 The Greater Vancouver Zoo is a 120-acre (49 ha) zoo located in Aldergrove, British Columbia.